 The bill, S.B.
 No. 1510, amends the Natural Resources Code to enhance the review process of state-owned real property by the General Land Office and the Texas Department of Housing and Community Affairs (TDHCA).
-It requires that the division's recommendations include an analysis of the highest and best use of the property, specifically addressing potential commercial, residential, or agricultural leases.
-Additionally, the bill mandates that the division solicit a basic assessment from TDHCA regarding the suitability of the property for affordable housing before making recommendations to the governor.
-TDHCA is required to submit this assessment within 60 days of the request, and the division must include it in their report.
+It requires that recommendations for the use of such properties include an analysis of potential commercial, residential, or agricultural leases.
+Additionally, when considering residential leases, the division must solicit a basic assessment from TDHCA to determine the suitability of the property for affordable housing development.
+TDHCA is mandated to provide this assessment within 60 days of the request, and the findings must be included in the division's report.

 Statutes affected: Introduced: Natural Resources Code 31.156, Natural Resources Code 31.1571 (Natural Resources Code 31)